 Caring for the whole of creation is core to the work of the Church as a whole.
-It forms a core part of our diocesan Vision, as well as the Anglican five marks of mission.
+It is one of the spotlights in our Diocesan Life Together vision, as well as being named as one of the Anglican five marks of mission.

 Environment news →